jiloj/jnode/docs/src/main/paradox/part-1/index.md

 }
 ```
-Here, it's a straight conversion in `createPostResource`, with the only hook being that the router provides the resource's URL, since it's something that `PostData` does not have itself.
+Here, it's a straight conversion in `createPostResource`, with the only hook being that the router provides the model.resource's URL, since it's something that `PostData` does not have itself.

 ## Rendering Content as JSON